Code

 Yet it’s immutable since once a concrete value is specified, it cannot be changed without making a copy.

 A more commonly encountered incomplete data structure is the difference list.
-These are partially-instantiated linked-lists with a variable as its tail.
+These are partially-instantiated linked-lists with a variable for a tail.
 Prepending values to the tail appends them to the list in constant time.

 Refactoring the dictionary